 Non-Traded REIT Risks

 Many investors have reported being sold non-traded REITs without fully understanding the risks associated with these investments.
-Here are a few key facts about non-traded REITs that many investors are unaware of:
+Here are a few key facts about non-traded REITs that REIT investors should look out for:

 - Non-traded REIT distributions are not guaranteed and can be suspended at any moment by the board of directors.
 In fact, REIT companies often pay distributions through loans, which can decrease the value of the investment and put the company at risk of suspending distributions.